SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-18-vaccine-names.md

   designed so that it's hard to mis-hear them and mistake them for another medication.
-  One drug I worked on, a proteasome inhibitor for use in certain blood cancers, got called ["bortezomib"](https://pubchem.ncbi.nlm.nih.gov/compound/Bortezomib) because it was a boronic acid in structure that inhibited the proteasome.
+  One drug I worked on, a proteasome inhibitor for use in certain blood cancers, got called ["bortezomib"](https://pubchem.ncbi.nlm.nih.gov/compound/Bortezomib) because it was a boronate compound inhibiting the proteasome.
 Nice.
 (Before that, it had compound ids PS-341, LDP-341, and MLN-341 as it changed owners.)
   - The Pfizer vaccine is designated "tozinameran", for no particularly obvious reason.
 I guess it doesn't sound like anything else, at least.